asyncapi/modelina/docs/interpretation_of_JSON_Schema_draft_7.md

 - [type](#determining-the-type-for-the-model)
 - `required` are determined as is.
 - `properties` are determined as is, where duplicate properties for the model are merged.
+- `items` are determined as is, where more then 1 item are merged.
 - [oneOf/anyOf/then/else](#Processing-sub-schemas)

 ## Determining the type for the model